-Upon successful completion of the program in Create Career College, students will be able to: demonstrate leadership competencies in the hospitality sector; communicate effectively as hospitality professionals; provide responsible and professional food and beverage services; supervise front-of-the house and back-of-the house hotel and restaurant operations; manage basic human relations issues within a hospitality setting; apply the theoretical principles and practices of guest and customer services in a hospitality setting; apply critical thinking and problem solving techniques to make sound management decisions and recommendations.
+Upon successful completion of the program, students will be able to demonstrate leadership competencies in the hospitality sector, communicate effectively as hospitality professionals, provide responsible and professional food and beverage services, supervise front-of-the house and back-of-the house hotel and restaurant operations, manage basic human relations issues, apply the theoretical principles and practices of guest and customer services, apply critical thinking and problem-solving techniques to management decisions and recommendations.

 Program Length – 96 Weeks

-– Provide Evidence of Approved English Test or Pass Create Career College’s English Assessment
+– Completion of approved English test or pass Create Career College’s English assessment

-– Hospitality Management Diploma from the American Hotel & Lodging Association (AH& LA)
+– Hospitality Management Diploma from the American Hotel & Lodging Educational Institute (AHLEI)

-– Certificate of each course from the American Hotel & Lodging Educational Institution (AHIEI)
+– Certificate of each course from the American Hotel & Lodging Educational Institute (AHLEI)

 The purpose of this course is to provide you with an introduction to the world of business and particularly to business as it applies to the hospitality industry.
 More specifically, the course will provide an opportunity for you to: become acquainted with the social, economic and environmental context within which the hospitality industry operates; understand the structure.
 Nature and operating characteristics of the different sectors of the hospitality industry; obtain an appreciation of the various functions of management and their interrelationships with other key concerns of managers such as marketing, finance and human resource management.

 This course is designed to provide students with the principles of supervisions as they apply specifically to the hospitality industry.
 Topics include: fundamental supervisory responsibilities; speaking effectively; working with the human resources department; training; forecasting; distinguishing coaching from counselling and disciplining; identifying the components of a progressive disciplinary program; legal concerns; leadership; motivation; resolving conflict; prioritizing; implementing change; personal development.